Matrix chain multiplication: A dynamic programming algorithm

-For example, if we have four matrices ABCD, we compute the cost required to find each of (A)(BCD), (AB)(CD), and (ABC)(D), making recursive calls to find the minimum cost to compute ABC, AB, CD, and BCD.
+For example, if we have four matrices ABCD, we compute the cost required to find each of (A(BCD, (AB(CD, and (ABC(D, making recursive calls to find the minimum cost to compute ABC, AB, CD, and BCD.
 We then choose the best one.
 Better still, this yields not only the minimum cost, but also demonstrates the best way of doing the multiplication: group it the way that yields the lowest total cost, and do the same for each factor.

 However, this algorithm has exponential runtime complexity making it as inefficient as the naive approach of trying all permutations.
 The reason is that the algorithm does a lot of redundant work.
 For example, above we made a recursive call to find the best cost for computing both ABC and AB.
 But finding the best cost for computing ABC also requires finding the best cost for AB.
 As the recursion grows deeper, more and more of this type of unnecessary repetition occurs.

 One simple solution is called memoization: each time we compute the minimum cost needed to multiply out a specific subsequence, we save it.
 If we are ever asked to compute it again, we simply give the saved answer, and do not recompute it.
 Since there are about n^{2}/2 different subsequences, where n is the number of matrices, the space required to do this is reasonable.
-It can be shown that this simple trick brings the runtime down to O(n^{3}) from O(2^{n}), which is more than efficient enough for real applications.
+It can be shown that this simple trick brings the runtime down to O(n^{3}) from exponential, which is more than efficient enough for real applications.
 This is top-down dynamic programming.

 The following bottom-up approach computes, for each 2 ≤ k ≤ n, the minimum costs of all subsequences of length k using the costs of smaller subsequences already computed.

 It has the same asymptotic runtime and requires no recursion.